Voting and Elections

 Requesting an Absentee Ballot

-If you are not registered to vote at your campus address or are not able to make it to your designated polling location on Tuesday, November 3rd, you will need to request an absentee ballot!
+If you are not registered to vote at your campus address or are not able to make it to your designated polling location, you will need to request an absentee ballot!
 If you are registered to vote in a state other than Minnesota, go to Vote.org Absentee Ballot Rules to find out your state's specific guidelines in requesting an absentee ballot.

 If you are registered to vote in Minnesota, request an absentee ballot here.